 A suggested outline is below.
-For this to fit into the time allotted, the focus in small group and large group debriefing will focus on the Scout Law only.
+For this to fit into the time allotted, the focus in small-group and large-group debriefing will be on the Scout Law only.

-- I. Introduction (3 minutes).
+- I. Introduction (3 minutes)

 - a.
 Welcome and Objectives

 - i.
 Brief overview of the discussion topic

 - ii.
-Goals: Understanding different perspectives on the Scout Oath and Law and crafting well-reasoned arguments
+Goals: Understanding different perspectives on the Scout Law and crafting well-reasoned arguments

 - b.
-Importance of the Scout Oath and Law
+Importance of the Scout Law

 - i.
 Historical significance

 - ii.
 Role in Scouting values and principles

-- II.
-Background Information (3 minutes).

 - a.
-Overview of the Scout Oath and Law
+Overview of the Scout Law

 - i.
-Text of the Scout Oath

-- ii.
 Text of the Scout Law

 - b.
 Historical Context

 - i.
-Origins and evolution of the Oath and Law
+Origins and evolution of the Scout Law

 - 1. Adapted around world to meet local circumstances

 - ii.
 Significant changes in the past

 - 1. Some National Scout Organizations have removed references to royalty and deity

-- III.
+III.
 Move into Small Groups and discuss the following points.
-For the purposes of this practice discussion, we will focus on the Scout Law only (8 minutes).
+(8 minutes)

 - a.
-Arguments for Keeping the Scout Law the Same (discussed by half of the small discussion groups)

-- i.
-Tradition and Continuity

-- 1. Value of maintaining historical continuity

-- 2. Importance for preserving the identity of Scouting

-- ii.
-Proven Effectiveness

-- 1. Success of the Oath and Law in guiding Scout behavior

-- 2. Testimonials and case studies from current and past leaders

-- iii.
-Stability and Consistency

-- 1. Benefits of consistency for Scouts' development

-- 2. Challenges and confusion caused by frequent changes

-- b.
-Arguments for Changing the Scout Law (discussed by the other half of the small discussion groups)

-- i.
-Relevance to Modern Society

-- 1. Adapting to contemporary values and issues - 2.
+Arguments for Keeping the Scout Law the same (discussed by half of the small discussion groups) - i.
+Tradition and Continuity - 1.
+Value of maintaining historical continuity - 2.
+Importance for preserving the identity of Scouting - ii.
+Proven Effectiveness - 1.
+Success of the Scout Law in guiding Scout behavior - 2.
+Testimonials and case studies from current and past leaders - iii.
+Stability and Consistency - 1.
+Benefits of consistency for Scouts' development - 2.
+Challenges and confusion caused by frequent changes - b.
+Arguments for Changing the Scout Law (discussed by the other half of the small discussion groups) - i.
+Relevance to Modern Society - 1.
+Adapting to contemporary values and issues - 2.
 Inclusivity and representation of diverse backgrounds - ii.
 Addressing Criticisms and Gaps - 1.
-Common critiques of the current Oath and Law - 2.
-Potential improvements to address gaps or modern concerns - iii.
-Evolution and Growth - 1.
-Historical examples of positive changes - 2.
-Opportunities for evolution to enhance Scouting's impact - IV.
-Presentation of Group Findings (8 minutes). - a.
+Common critiques of the current Scout Law - 2.
+Potential improvements to address gaps or modern concerns

+- 1. Historical examples of positive changes - 2.
+Opportunities for evolution to enhance Scouting's impact

+IV.
+Presentation of Group Findings (8 minutes)

+- a.
 Large Group Discussion - i.
-Ask groups to identify someone to speak in the large group discussion - ii.
-Assign each group to discuss either keeping the Oath and Law the same or changing them - b.
+Ask groups to identify someone to speak in the large group discussion. - ii.
+Assign each group to discuss either keeping the Scout Law the same or changing it. - b.
 Group Reports - i.
 Each group presents their rationale and key points - ii.
 Open floor for questions and feedback on each presentation - c.
 Guiding Questions - i.
 What are the key arguments for your assigned position? - ii.
 How might your position impact Scouts and Scouting as a whole? - iii.
-What are potential counterarguments and how will you address them? - iv.
+What are potential counterarguments, and how will you address them? - iv.
 Are discussion groups persuaded by what the small discussion groups have come up with? - d.
 Facilitator's Insights - i.
 Summarize common themes and unique points from each group - ii.
-Offer additional perspectives and considerations

-- V. Conclusion and Reflection (4 minutes) - a.
-Recap of Key Points - i.
-Summary of arguments for both keeping and changing the Oath and Law - ii.
+Offer additional perspectives and considerations - V. Conclusion and Reflection (4 minutes) - a.
+Recap of Key Points - Summary of arguments for both keeping and changing the Scout Law - ii.
 Importance of thoughtful evaluation and respectful discourse - b.
-Call to Action - i.
-Encouragement to apply discussion techniques in future presentations - ii.
+Call to Action - Encouragement to apply discussion techniques in future presentations ii.
 Invitation for ongoing reflection and engagement on the topic